 Men don’t always like to ask for help, even those who are avid barbecuers.
-In the super masculine world of outdoor cooking, some guys view thermometers as a “crutch.”
+In the super masculine world of outdoor cooking, some cooks view thermometers as a “crutch.”
 However, experienced grillers who want to hone their craft—and people who don’t have the time to grill regularly—have realized that having a couple of gadgets in their back pocket can help them avoid disaster.

 In comes the futuristic infrared thermometer.
 Gadgets don’t come much cooler than something that looks like it came directly out of Star Wars!